UK Championship snooker results, scores and schedule

 UK Championship snooker results, scores and schedule in full

-Ronnie O’Sullivan and Judd Trump are among the players hoping to lift the trophy at the Barbican Centre in York
+Ronnie O’Sullivan crashed out in the first round but Judd Trump and Mark Selby are among the players hoping to lift the trophy at the Barbican Centre in York

 Snooker’s UK Championship has returned for 2025 with the best players in the world doing battle at the Barbican Centre in York to try and win one of the sport’s triple crown events.